 - Dr. Underwood Gynecology Lectures: Dr. Paul Underwood will meet with students weekly on Fridays to lead a teaching session.
 During these teaching sessions, Dr. Underwood will ask for student questions and cases from the week and review high yield information.

-- Dr. Creasman Oncology Lecture: during Oncology week students will attend Dr. Creasman’s lecture on Tuesday afternoon.
+- Dr. Creasman Oncology Lecture: during Oncology week students will attend Dr. Creasman’s lecture.

 - Unstable Patient Simulation: As a team, students identifies an unstable patient and must demonstrate their knowledge and skills in assisting the patient.
 Afterwards, Dr. Chris Goodier will review the scenario with the team and provide feedback.